walra356/CamiFITS.jl/docs/src/index.md

 *Disclaimer 2023-06-6:* The author is currently writing the manual.
 In this process the code is tested, both with regard to FITS conformance and runtest coverage.
-Known issues remain to be solved and the package certainly did not reach a stable form.
+Known issues remain to be solved and the package certainly did not reach a stable form .

 # Table of contents